 Parents are the most important role models for children and can provide ongoing positive reinforcement of good table manners at family dinners.

 Having family meals is the best way to model and teach good manners, especially when introducing kids to new foods.
 They can be taught to politely say when they don’t like something.
-Also, young kids often can’t sit the whole meal, but can learn to say excuse me and leave, rather than interrupt the meal.
+Also, young kids often can’t sit the whole meal, but can learn to properly dismiss themselves, rather than interrupt the meal.

-In addition, never correct manners in an insulting way and explain to kids why you practice manners, such as why we chew with our mouth closed and put our napkin on our lap.
+In addition, never correct manners in an insulting way and explain to kids why you practice manners, such as why we chew with our mouth closed and put a napkin on our lap.

-Kids, even as young as 3 to 5 years old, can get involved by learning to set the dinner table.
+Kids as young as 3 to 5 years old can get involved by learning to set the dinner table.
 Other important rules, of course, are no elbows on the table and in today's electronic culture — no tech devices, phones or texting at the table!

-Good table manners are about respect for the household and can bring out the pleasure of eating.
+Good table manners are about respect for the household and can highlight the pleasure of eating.
 It is something that everyone can do well.